Bellatrix Lestrange: Harry Potter and the Goblet of Fire

-In this book, Rowling used Albus Dumbledore's Pensieve as a plot device to reveal that Bellatrix (although she is not referred to by name in this book), rather than deserting her leader like many other Death Eaters, was part of the group of dark wizards – along with Rodolphus, Rabastan, and Barty Crouch Jr – that tortured well-known aurors Frank and Alice Longbottom in an attempt to gain information about Voldemort's location.
+Said book uses Albus Dumbledore's Pensieve as a plot device to reveal that Bellatrix (although she is not called by name), rather than deserting her leader like many other Death Eaters, was part of the group of dark wizards – along with Rodolphus, Rabastan, and Barty Crouch Jr – that tortured well-known aurors Frank and Alice Longbottom to try to gain information about Voldemort's location.
 For using the Unforgivable Cruciatus Curse to torture the Longbottoms until they went insane, Bellatrix and her three associates were sentenced to life imprisonment in Azkaban.
 At her trial, Bellatrix proudly and defiantly proclaimed that Voldemort would rise again.
 Later in that book, during his rebirthing ritual, Voldemort stated that the Lestranges were amongst the most faithful members of his inner circle.

 Harry Potter and the Order of the Phoenix

-Thirteen years after Voldemort's fall, Bellatrix was one of the many Death Eaters who escaped Azkaban and rejoined him.
-After escaping from prison, she was present at the Battle of the Department of Mysteries in the climax of the book, in which a group of Death Eaters attempted to steal Sybill Trelawney's prophecy pertaining to Voldemort's downfall.
-Rowling let Bellatrix prove her magical prowess during the mission when she overpowered her niece Tonks and Kingsley Shacklebolt in one-on-one duels, killed her cousin Sirius by blasting him through the veil in the Death Chamber, and deflected one of Dumbledore's spells as she made her escape.
-Harry attempted to use the Cruciatus Curse on her in revenge for killing Sirius, but the curse was ineffective due to the lack of real cruelty behind it.
+Thirteen years after Voldemort's fall, Bellatrix was one of many Death Eaters who escaped Azkaban and rejoined him.
+After escaping, she was at the Battle of the Department of Mysteries in the climax of the book, in which a group of Death Eaters tried to steal Sybill Trelawney's prophecy about Voldemort's downfall.
+Neville Longbottom attempts to kill Bellatrix, who is with Lucius and other Death Eaters to confront Harry.
+Rowling let Bellatrix prove her magical prowess during the mission when she overpowered her niece Tonks and Kingsley Shacklebolt in one-on-one duels, killed her cousin Sirius by blasting him through a veil in the Death Chamber, and deflected one of Dumbledore's spells as she made her escape.
+Harry tried to use the Cruciatus Curse on her in revenge for killing Sirius, but the curse was ineffective due to the lack of real cruelty behind it.
 Before she could do any more, Bellatrix was joined by her master, who ignored her warning that Dumbledore was in the building.
 Bellatrix was subdued by Dumbledore in the Ministry of Magic's Atrium while he duelled Voldemort.
 Voldemort interceded on Bellatrix's behalf, grabbing her and taking her with him as he Disapparated, though not before being glimpsed by Ministry officials.